Alcohol & Licensing

-We act extensively in matters concerning alcohol and licensing for food and drink in Ireland.
-We have considerable expertise in the following matters:
+Our members act extensively in matters concerning alcohol and licensing for food and drink in all parts of Ireland.
+Withing the Network we have considerable expertise in the following matters:

 - Seven Day Ordinary On Licences for pubs